 Makeup Brushes and Tools Everyone Needs In Their Makeup Bag

-The right makeup brushes and tools can definitely boost your makeup game!
+The right makeup brush and tools can definitely boost your makeup game!
 But there are so many to choose from it can seem overwhelming to know which ones are right for you.
 I’ve tried SO MANY different types and I always keep going back to my core few.
 I’ve narrowed it down to my must-have brushes and I’ve created a video showing you how to use them.

 In this video, I go through all of my top brushes, explain why I like them, and show you how to use them.
 If you want more details I’ve explained each brush below- and linked to each one.